rqlite/rqlite.io/content/en/docs/FAQ/_index.md

 On top of that, rqlite provides strong guarantees about what state any copy of that data is in, with respect to a special node called the _Leader_.
 That is where [Raft Consensus Protocol](https://raft.github.io/) comes in.
 By using Raft, rqlite prevents divergent copies of the data, and ensures there is an one authoritative, consistent copy of that data at all times.

 ## When should I use rqlite?
 rqlite is for applications needing an easy-to-use, fault-tolerant, and highly-available relational database.
 Its lightweight nature means it's well-suited for high availability at the edge, providing reliable data storage even on single devices.
-It also works as straightforward, robust cloud storage for applications that need an easy-to-manage, replicated relational database.
+It also works as straightforward, robust cloud-based solution for applications that need an easy-to-manage, replicated relational database.

 ## Why would I use this, versus some other distributed database?
 _[Complexity is your enemy](https://x.com/richardbranson/status/242582296157384704)._